hjlarrea/conways-game-of-life/README.md

 - [ ] Add a graph to show the evolution of number of alive cells vs generation number
 - [ ] Save each generation and allow to move back and forth
 - [ ] Add the possibility of starting new timelines from a given point
+- [ ] Once the board reaches stability (no changes in two consecutive generations) stop the game